Kowalski272/WordleSolver/README.md

 # WordleSolver

 Hello!
 This is the source code of a Wordle Solver I made in Java.
-To get started you'll need to modify the first line in Main to import the dictionary I used (referenced here as USA.txt)
+To get started you'll need to modify the first line in Main to import the dictionary I used (referenced here as USA.txt).
 After executing the code it'll ask you for your first guess and the corresponding output from the Wordle game.
 The output is a continuous string corresponding to the colored output from Wordle.

 Green = G, Y = Yellow and X = Gray

 Ex: Inputted Word Arose, (A,R,O,E) were gray and S was yellow